eirvandelden/eirvandelden.github.io/_posts/dnd/2015-07-27-history-of-deneki.md

 # Second Divine Wars

 - Rebellion breaks out against heaven.
-Hell finds a new way to return to Denki and appears to be a saviour of the oppressed people of Denki.
+Hell finds a new way to return to Deneki and appears to be a saviour of the oppressed people of Deneki.
 Druidism and Necromancy arise, both want to keep the Balance between Good and Evil, Life and Death.
 Both Heaven and Hell are expelled.
 - The Second Mortal races arise during this period: Dwarves, Gnomes, Kobolds

 # Gnome Banishment